 Your business is growing, and that means more customers, more opportunities, and more attention on your company.
 The only problem: Your network was built for a smaller operation.
 As you add more devices, applications, and users, your IT environment will become increasingly difficult and expensive to manage.
 Even worse, as the network becomes more complex and overloaded, your users are likely to see sluggish performance and even outages.

-With customers and employees depending on your business more than ever before, a slow or unreliable network is not an option.
+With more customers and employees depending on your business than ever before, a slow or unreliable network is simply not an option.
 You need an IT backbone that provides excellent performance, nonstop availability, and advanced security.
-The ideal network will be easy to manage, support advanced features that will grow with your company, and be at a price that’s affordable.
+The ideal network will be easy to manage, even as it supports more advanced features, and will be designed to grow with your company.
+And it is available at a price you can afford.

 Cisco 550X Series Stackable Managed Switches

-The Cisco 550X Series Stackable Managed Switches are the next-generation stackable managed Ethernet switches that provide the advanced capabilities and superior performance you need to support a more demanding network environment at an affordable price.
+The Cisco 550X Series are the next-generation stackable managed Ethernet switches that provide the advanced capabilities and superior performance you need to support a more demanding network environment at an affordable price.
 These switches incorporate fan and power hardware redundancy, increasing overall network availability.
-The Cisco 550XG models provide 16, 24, or 48 ports of 10 Gigabit Ethernet with both copper and fiber connection options, providing a solid foundation for your current business applications, as well as those you are planning for the future.
+The SG550X and SF550X models provide 24 or 48 ports of Gigabit Ethernet and Fast Ethernet connectivity with 10 Gigabit uplinks.
+The SG550XG models provide 16, 24, or 48 ports of 10 Gigabit Ethernet with both copper and fiber connection options, providing a solid foundation for your current business applications, as well as those you are planning for the future.
 At the same time, these switches are easy to deploy and manage, without a large IT staff.

 Cisco 550X Series switches are designed to protect your technology investment as your business grows.
 Unlike switches that claim to be stackable but have elements that are administered and troubleshot separately, the Cisco 550X Series provides true stacking capability, allowing you to configure, manage, and troubleshoot multiple physical switches as a single device and more easily expand your network.